psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 As it was reason and right.

 Now when divine service was done, then Sir Cleges walked in his garden, and sad thoughts came over him once more.
-As he walked, he passed under a cherry tree, and to his great marvel, not only were there green leaves on the cherry tree, but ripe fruit as well — ^just as in June ; yet was the time winter, and the day the Feast of Christmas.
+As he walked, he passed under a cherry tree, and to his great marvel, not only were there green leaves on the cherry tree, but ripe fruit as well — just as in June ; yet was the time winter, and the day the Feast of Christmas.

 As he stood full of wonder, looking into the cherry tree, he heard a bird flutter, and he saw that in the tree sat a falcon — a finer bird he never had seen.
 And the bird was plucking at the cherries.